 Lugano Christmas Market Dates 2019: November 30, 2019 – January 6, 2020

 Just a stone’s throw from world famous Lake Como is Switzerland’s answer to Monte Carlo, the beautiful resort town of Lugano.
 Staying here feels distinctly more Italian than Swiss, which makes it the perfect place to soak up Christmas spirit while also indulging in the sweet dolce vita.

-Lugano is the perfect Switzerland Christmas escape if your goal is to relax, enjoy and of course, treat yourself 😉 During the Advent season, the old town is filled with festive stalls touting the usual trinkets and treats for Natale in Piazza, a welcome addition to the many high-end shopping options already available.
+Lugano is the perfect Switzerland Christmas escape if your goal is to relax, enjoy and of course, treat yourself 😉 December in Switzerland is usually quite chilly, but the climate here is surprisingly mild and comfortable.
+During the Advent season, Lugano’s old town is filled with festive stalls touting the usual trinkets and treats for Natale in Piazza, a welcome addition to the many high-end shopping options already available.
 Plus the towering Christmas tree in Piazza Riforma?
 SO magical that even the swans come into town for a peek.
 (This is not a joke – the swans in Lugano love walking around town and it’s just the most darling thing).